 - 1 Egg Yolk per serving to add on top

-- 1/2 cup (50g) Parmesan, plus extra to serve
+- 2/3 cup / (50g) Parmesan, plus extra to serve

-- 1 tbsp Olive Oil
+- 1 tsp Olive Oil

 - Ground Black Pepper

-Add your Fettuccine to a pan of salted water and cook until al dente.
+- Add your Fettuccine to a pan of salted water and cook until al dente.

-Meanwhile, dice your bacon and fry up in a large pan until crisp.
-When almost cooked, add your garlic and cook until the bacon is nice and crispy, leaving a nice salty/garlicy/oily texture in the pan.
-If there is too much oil, then simply grab a sheet of kitchen roll and soak a little up. (*)Turn off the heat.(*)
+- Meanwhile, dice your pancetta and fry up in a large pan until crisp with your clove of garlic.
+If there is too much oil, then simply grab a sheet of kitchen roll and soak a little up.

-Check for seasoning and adjust accordingly.
+- Check for seasoning and adjust accordingly.

 - Serve immediately on a warm plate with your egg yolks carefully placed on top.
 Pierce with a fork when ready to eat and mix in with the fettuccine.
 The leftover heat from the fettuccine and plate will lightly cook the egg.
 Sprinkle over more parmesan as desired!

 - Salt - I recommend only using a pinch of salt in the pasta water and using only black pepper to season.
 Bacon and parmesan are both fairly salty so you don't want to overdo it.